 Located on the Augusta campus, the Office of the Dean of Students offers the services listed below.
-The dean of students also works closely with departments, such as Effective Learning and Student Success, Student Life, Counseling, the TRIO SSS program, and New Ventures Maine.
+The dean of students also works closely with departments, such as Student Support and Development, Student Life, Counseling, the TRIO Scholars program, and New Ventures Maine.
 Students can contact the Office of the Dean of Students by phone (207-621-3176/1-877-UMA-1234, ext.
-3176), by Email or by visiting 219 Randall Student Center.
+3176), by Email or by visiting 204 Randall Student Center.

 Student Conduct: The dean oversees compliance with University policies and procedures designed to encourage respectful behavior and create an environment supportive of the educational mission of the University.
-The University of Maine System (UMS) Student Conduct Code is published in the UMA Student Handbook.
-In addition, UMA publishes its own Student Conduct Procedures that explain how the UMS Student Conduct Code is implemented locally.
+The University of Maine System (UMS) Student Conduct Code [PDF] and the UMS Board of Trustees Student Conduct Policy are published in the UMA Student Handbook.
 Beyond that, there is a UMA Student Academic Integrity (AI) Code that details the procedures which apply in cases of suspected academic dishonesty.
-Associated with this AI Code is an AI Violation Form (online form) used by faculty to formally document such incidents.
-Any questions regarding any of these policies or procedures should be directed to Laura Rodas, Coordinator of Community Standards and Mediation, who acts as UMA’s student conduct officer.
+Associated with this AI Code is an AI Reporting Form (online form) used by faculty to formally document such incidents.
+Any questions regarding any of these policies or procedures should be directed to Kim Kenniston, Director of Residential Life, who acts as UMA’s student conduct officer.

 Students interested in becoming members of the Student Conduct Committee, the board that adjudicates violations of the Student Conduct Code, should read the committee description and complete an online application.

 Resolving Student Complaints: Despite intent, disagreements arise from time to time in the college environment.
 If a student has a complaint against an instructor (see Student Handbook, “Policies” tab: “Resolving Student Academic Complaints”) or a professional employee’s administrative action, he or she is encouraged to speak directly with that employee or their supervisor to pursue an informal resolution to the problem.
 Typically, this is the most efficient and effective way to resolve a complaint.
 Formal grievance procedures are reserved for unresolved complaints and are designed to give UMA students maximum opportunity to address their concern when conditions warrant.
-Students considering a formal grievance should review a copy of the appropriate grievance procedure (academic or professional/administrative) and must contact the Dean of Students Office for information and direction.
+Students considering a formal grievance should review a copy of the appropriate grievance procedure (academic–see further below on this page–or professional/administrative) and must contact the Dean of Students Office for information and direction.

 Mediation: This office provides students with advice and assistance in conflict resolution.